 Attorneys and accountants are a required part of the process as they will protect the seller’s interest in the sale.
 Attorney’s will be involved in the preparation and negotiation of legal documents while accountants will opine on preferred tax structures and help clean up the financials prior to beginning the sale process.

 Investment bankers and business brokers will help you with the preparation and execution of the sale process.
 Their interest is closely aligned with the seller since their economics are tied to achieving a successful sale for the maximum possible price.

 Business brokers have different licensing requirements compared to investment bankers, which limits the scope of their role.
 Typically, brokers are involved in less complex transactions of $2 million or less that are structured as asset sales.
 Brokers generally sell businesses by listing them on multiple sites.

 Investment bankers operate in a broader range of deal sizes (up to billions of dollars) and more complex structures including not only asset sales, but also stock sales.
 Their selling approach is also different from brokers.
 Instead of listing businesses for sale on sites, investment bankers will proactively identify a list of potential buyers upfront.
 The list will generally include strategic buyers (other companies) and financial buyers (private equity or venture capital funds).
 Investment bankers provide a more comprehensive service offering including: deal structuring, business valuation, preparation of marketing materials, identification and interaction with potential buyers, as well as guidance and general support until the deal is closed.

 The sale process normally takes between 3-12 months depending on its complexity, which can be an emotional venture for many sellers.
 Hiring an experienced investment banker has many benefits including:

 - Free up management’s time to keep the business running

-- Keep the sale process quiet to avoid any potential negative impact on vendors and clients
+- Keep the sale process quiet to help minimize potential negative impact on vendors and clients

 - Achieve higher sale price based on proactive reach to extensive network of relevant buyers in the sector